matejpenev/Test/NewFile.md

-To je moja nova datotea
+To je moja nova datoteka